 - Bake in a preheated oven at a time and temp TBD – I’m thinking 450-460 F for about 45 minutes,

 but you should probably check after 40.

 - If the outside looks done, but you want to be sure, for safety,

-I’d stick an instant-read thermometer into the center of the pie (don’t hit the bottom of the pan with the thermometer – you’ll get a false reading) and make sure the pizza’s internal temp (the fillings, not the crust) is at least 165 degrees F.
+stick an instant-read thermometer into the center of the pie (don’t hit the bottom of the pan with the thermometer – you’ll get a false reading) and make sure the pizza’s internal temp (the fillings, not the crust) is at least 165 degrees F.

 If you’re looking for a basic demo, this video from the Chicago Tribune, featuring Fred Besch of Nancy’s Pizza, practically giving away the farm on the whole process, right next to Nancy Palese: